El Raval

 It’s not just art, history and culture, as businesses also have their place in El Raval, especially as some of the city’s oldest and most historic shops can be found there.
 Some of them are still selling the same products as they have done for decades or even centuries, whilst others are new businesses that have respected the feel of the area, keeping the same style and furniture.

 Another weekend market is the Fira Nova Artesania at the end of the Rambla de Barcelona (near the Christopher Columbus statue), right on the border of El Raval and El Barri Gòtic (the Gothic Quarter).
-You’re also likely to see ad-hoc markets in some of the district’s streets and squares, such as those of Demanoenmano, Flea Market and Festivalet, all of which are becoming more and more well known.
+You’re also likely to see ad-hoc markets in some of the district’s streets and squares, such as those of Flea Market and Festivalet, all of which are becoming more and more well known.

 Bars, restaurants and cafés in the Raval